maxorlovsky/admin-panel-skeleton/README.md

 It's 2015 and I still spending time on this CMS and improve it whenever I have time and motivation to do so.
 But mostly it's right now my "sand-box" where I implement new features that I'm interested in.
 I wrote bunch of plugins for this CMS while working as a freelancers on bunch of projects for 3 years.
 But for now, while TheMages CMS is another "unknown CMS" I don't intend to make it super-pretty highly modular.

 If you find this project interesting I wouldn't mind you to join and contribute or just give ideas what could be made to make it better.

+## Where is master branch?
+Because I'm working alone and there are no contributions (yet?) there is no need for bunch of branches.
+Plus tagging is the most important part as installation update goes through composer.

+## Instalation
+The best and easiest way to install CMS is through composer.
+It will allow you to keep up with updates.
+This is the best choise if you want to only develop your own modules, without touching core files.
+>{
+>    "name": "TheMages CMS Demo",
+>    "authors": [
+>        {
+>            "name": "Maxtream",
+>            "email": "max.orlovsky@gmail.com"
+>        }
+>    ],
+>    "require": {
+>        "maxtream/themages": "~3.15.0"
+>    }
+>}

+## Demo
+Demo can be found [on website](http://www.themages.net/)